Wants to Meet Up

 My favorite authors of all time are Eckhart Tolle, Marshall Rosenberg, John Taylor Gatto, and Marshall McLuhan.
 Look 'em up! :-)

 I was a fussy kid, but not any more.
-My favourite is probably Thai Green Curry.
-I like to eat vegetarian food a lot even though I'm not.
+My favourite is probably Dos Toros burritos in New York City.
+I like to eat vegetarian and vegan food a lot, even though I'm not.

-I saw the "Surfwise" documentary, bought Doc Paskowitz' book, and in 2009 I was inspired by his CRAZY WRITING STYLE to improve my diet a lot and aim to exercise daily.
-I often let myself down with traveling - day pass access to gyms is fat coins - and in 2011 I picked up the whole 'Paleo diet' thing again from my friend Owen, and the 'Slow Carb diet' from Andy.
-Trying to avoid bread, rice and pasta makes the invisible threads of civilisation most perceptible...
+In 2008 I saw the "Surfwise" documentary, bought Doc Paskowitz' book, and was inspired by his CRAZY WRITING STYLE to improve my diet a lot and for a while I exercised daily.
+In my 30s I've often let myself down, what with all the traveling - day pass access to gyms adds up fast.
+In 2011 I picked up the whole 'Paleo diet' thing again from my friend Owen, and the 'Slow Carb diet' from Andy, but didn't stick with them.
+Learning about the molecular effects of bread, rice and pasta makes the invisible threads of civilisation perceptible, but, whatever.

 One Amazing Thing I’ve Done